 But if you observe your mind closely to see where thoughts originate, you will see that they appear by themselves, apparently from nowhere.

-There’s an exercise in mindfulness training called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.
+There’s a mindfulness exercise called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.

 Thoughts appear by themselves, linger for a moment and then move on again.